ignasiusadhitia/assignment-1/README.md

 ## Technical Details

-- **Decimal Places:** The calculator displays results rounded to 4 decimal places.
+- **Decimal Places:** Results are displayed rounded to 4 decimal places.
-- **Maximum Digits:** The maximum allowed digits for entry is set to 12.
+- **Maximum Digits:** The calculator allows a maximum of 12 digits for entry.
 - **Number Formatting:** The `addCommas` function is used to format numbers with commas.

 ## Developer Information